EarlyHemisphere/RedditUpvoteRevealer/README.md

+Note: this repo was copied over from another because of an accidental push of sensitive info

 # RedditUpvoteRevealer
 A chrome extension that reveals the number of upvotes on Reddit posts with their upvote counts hidden by default.